 This is a speech that’s often quoted without context.
-Responding to criticism made by the “A Call for Unity” clergymen, who wanted racial equity to be pursued by the courts, not the people, King defends the tactics of the civil rights movement and admonishes those that take a moderate state against the injustices Black people face.
+Responding to criticism made by the “A Call for Unity” clergymen, who wanted racial equity to be pursued by the courts, not the people, King defends the tactics of the civil rights movement and admonishes those who take a moderate stance against the injustices Black people face.

 “I am convinced that if we are to get on the right side of the world revolution, we as a nation must undergo a radical revolution of values.
 We must rapidly begin…we must rapidly begin the shift from a thing-oriented society to a person-oriented society.
 When machines and computers, profit motives and property rights, are considered more important than people, the giant triplets of racism, extreme materialism, and militarism are incapable of being conquered.”

-This is a scathing admonishment of the U.S. participation in the Vietnam War, but also a critique of the racial inequities of capitalism and our nation’s inability to invest in its own people before spending on wars abroad.
+This is not only a scathing admonishment of the U.S. participation in the Vietnam War but also a critique of the racial inequities of capitalism and our nation’s inability to invest in its own people before spending on wars abroad.